hf-wsb/cloud-project-backend/README.md

     .\venv\Scripts\activate

-### Create requirements.txt
-        echo >> requirements.txt

 ### Record the dependencies for the project

 - First, update the ```pip``` library

         python -m pip install --upgrade pip

-- Then, create the dependencies file named ```requirements.txt```
+- Install dependecies

+        cd app
-        pip list > requirements.txt
+        pip install -r requirements.txt

 ---

-Finally, our environement is ready and we can application using command "python3 main.py"
+### Finally, our environement is ready and we can launch application using command:

+        flask --app application run

+Open your internet browser, copy url from cmd and hit enter.
+You ought to see 'Hello world'
+You can also add /hello to the ulr link
+Enter your name and hit submit button
+You should see the website which welcome you using your name :)
+You can also try to use pylint.
+Close flask server and enter "pylint application.py" and you will see that code is rated on 10/10 :)